nre-learning/antidote-core/scheduler/backends/README.md

 ## Implementation Type and Directory Structure

-All backends are compiled into the same binary
-Need to add a directory and a go file with the same name need to add an option to the configuration
-Need to augment the conditional that chooses the backend based on config
+Each new backend should have it's own directory within `scheduler/backends/` As an example, the kubernetes backend is located at `scheduler/backends/kubernetes.go`.
+This directory will contain a single package which is similarly named.

 Each backend should have a high-level struct named according to the infrastructure it integrates with, followed by `Backend`.
 For instance, the Kubernetes backend is called `KubernetesBackend`.
+This struct should be located within a file named according to the name of the package and backend.
+For the kubernetes backend, this is `kubernetes.go`.
 This struct can have whatever fields are needed for the backend to maintain its own state, but must include the three fields shown in the below example:

 ```go
 type KubernetesBackend struct {